 - avoiding environmental factors

 - quitting smoking, if you smoke

 - minimizing alcohol use

-- taking steps to reduce stress such as deep breathing exercises, getting sleep
+- taking steps to reduce stress, like deep breathing exercises or getting enough sleep

 - exercising regularly

-You may also want to find a counseling or a support group.
+You may also want to find a counseling or support group.
 Support groups can provide advice or insights into treatments or new research.
-Talking to someone about how your condition makes you feel may help with any feelings of anxiety or stress.
-Visit the National Psoriasis Foundation to look for ways to get involved or for more information.
+Talking to someone about how your condition makes you feel may help with any anxiety or stress.